 IMPORTANT NOTES REGARDING REGISTRATION:

 - Registration processes for Health Science classes vary by program.
-For information specific to Dental Assisting Technology and Management, please e-mail the counselor at Nancy.Bussell@browardschools.com
+For information specific to the Pharmacy Technician program, please e-mail the counselor at Nancy.Bussell@browardschools.com

 - Students enrolling in any Health Science Education program must attend a Health Science program orientation on campus.
 At that time, information about the required Level II criminal background check and drug screening, per The Joint Commission, will be fully explained.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.

 Standard High School or State Awarded High School diploma is required.

 Completing students will be eligible to register with the Florida Board of Pharmacy as a Pharmacy Technician.
 Students are eligible to take the National Certification exam given by the Pharmacy Technician Certification Board, and State of Florida Ready to Work.

 To get started in the Pharmacy Technician program, sign up today for a program orientation!

 Step 2 ⇒ Take the Tests of Adult Basic Education or meet exemption criteria